franjsco/openSUSE_QA_Updates/README.md

 </p>

-> A command-line interface tool to view the latest builds of openSUSE Tumbleweed from openQA
+> A command-line tool to view the latest builds of openSUSE Tumbleweed from openQA

 Data: https://openqa.opensuse.org/